Kanban-Zai/kanban-zai-version-1.0/extensions/settings.md

     to the other settings.
 Primarily it limits the amount of time tht any one card can be worked on.  if a card goes over this setting you MUST split the card.

-## quroum: 2

-    What is the minimum number of votes required to achieve a consenus.
-If at least this number of eligble voters are present a vote MUST note be taken.

 ## deviation-frequency: 1 month